OfficeDev/Microsoft-Teams-Samples/samples/bot-sso-adaptivecard/csharp/BotSsoAdaptivecard/README.md

 > Note: This `manifest.json` specified that the bot will be installed in a "personal" scope only.
 Please refer to Teams documentation for more details.

 ## Running the sample

-You can interact with this bot by sending it a message.
-The bot will respond by requesting you to login to AAD, then making a call to the Graph API on your behalf and returning the results.

 **Upload App:**